|Noah's Ark replica in Hong Kong|

 Attribution notice: Most Scripture quotations taken from the NASB.
 The the ark replica in Hong Kong is the first one ever built according to Biblical proportions, and the photo was taken from the Wall Street Journal article, Hong Kong Christens an Ark of Biblical Proportions.
 The "Because I Love You" painting © 2012 Danny Hahlbohm, all rights reserved by the artist.

-Author's note: Also see Where will you go when you die?, Few will be saved, Angelica Zambrano Hell and Heaven, When Earth Recedes and Heaven Opens, Michael Thomas Sambo's Revelation of Heaven and Hell, The Book of Life, and Rachael Mushala Testimony of Hell.
+Author's note: Also see Where will you go when you die?, Few will be saved, Angelica Zambrano Hell and Heaven, When Earth Recedes and Heaven Opens, Michael Thomas Sambo's Revelation of Heaven and Hell, and The Book of Life.
 You can access the Main Directory for Seeking the Lord, or my complete blog directory at "Writing for the Master."
 Now I'd like to ask a very important question.

 Do You Want to Know Him?